kevinzhuang01/project_leaders_2025/_profiles/nathanurban.md

   well as Bayesian statistical and mathematical dimension reduction methods to efficiently quantify uncertainties of the NPDE in a reduced-dimensional space of neural network parameters.
+desired: Scientific programming Mathematics (ideally at the level of differential equations, linear algebra, or multivariate calculus)
+email: nurban@bnl.gov
 ---

 ## Additional Information